rhine3/audiomoth-guide/guide.md

 This method is primarily intended for animals that call at high frequencies; the high sample rate recordings required to capture these animals' calls take a lot of storage.
 We would not recommend using this method for animals that call at audible frequencies, where there is a lot of noise that could cause false triggers.
 Additionally, using triggering limits the applicability of your recordings to other taxa.

-## Keeping track of recording schedules

-Firmware versions 1.4.0 and later save the schedule description to the AudioMoth's microSD card to allow easier recordkeeping.
-This is saved when recordings are made, not when the AudioMoth itself is programmed.

-Additionally, you may save the completed schedule as a file for later reference, reuse, copying, and sharing.
-Clicking a saved configuration file itself may not correctly open the program.
-Instead, open the saved program through the configuration app itself.
-Select the menu option AudioMoth > Open Configuration.

-## Example programs
+## Example configurations

-Below are some example programs created with an older version of the configuration app.
+Below are some example configurations created with an older version of the configuration app.

 One creates a single 3-hour long recording per day at 32kHz, suitable for recording a bird dawn chorus.

 The other creates minute-long recordings with minute-long breaks in between, 30 each at two different times.
 The latter program records at a sample rate of 192kHz, perhaps for recording bat ultrasonic sounds, and will require a fast microSD card.

 ![Two example programs](images/programming/example-programs.jpg)

 ## How many hours will my AudioMoth record?